-The next course of instruction for prospective Magisterial District Judges, and prospective Philadelphia Arraignment Court Magistrates will be conducted June 5-30, 2017 at the Pennsylvania Judicial Center located in Harrisburg, Pa.
+Registration for the June 2-29, 2021 is now closed.
+The next course of instruction for prospective Magisterial District Judges, and prospective Philadelphia Arraignment Court Magistrates will be conducted (dates for the next certifying course to be announced in early Fall 2021).
 The course consists of approximately four weeks of instruction, Monday through Friday 8:30 a.m. - 4:30 p.m. each day, and a final examination.
 Prospective Philadelphia Arraignment Court Magistrates will attend various days throughout the four week period.
 The course is open to any interested person and those prospective Magisterial District Judges and Philadelphia Arraignment Court Magistrates required to attend by the Judicial Code and the Pennsylvania Constitution as cited below:

 Magisterial District Judges and Arraignment Court Magistrates who are not members of the bar of this Commonwealth shall complete a course of training and instruction in the duties of their respective offices and pass an examination prior to assuming office."
 Judicial Code (42 Pa C.S.A. §3112, as mandated by 42 Pa C.S.A. §1127)

-Individuals who are not members of the Pennsylvania Bar seeking to hold the office of Magisterial District Judge, Philadelphia Traffic Court Judge or Philadelphia Arraignment Court Magistrate must be certified prior to assuming office.
+Individuals who are not members of the Pennsylvania Bar seeking to hold the office of Magisterial District Judge or Philadelphia Arraignment Court Magistrate must be certified prior to assuming office.

 For information on the Board's Nonstandard Testing Accommodations, consult the Board's Administrative Office.
 Forms can be obtained by calling 717-231-9515 or email email@example.com.
 You may also review the Americans with Disabilities Act (ADA) http://www.ada.gov/ for more information on federally approved accommodations procedures.